top of page

 We must never build our lives around one person.

 Protecting oneself from infidelity and betrayal does not necessitate avoiding a loving relationship.
 It means that we must never abandon ourselves within what we believe to be a loving relationship.
-Loving relationships should complement our lives—not define our lives.

 Remember the timeless wisdom of not putting all your eggs in one basket.
 Protect your identity, values, and sense of self.
-Only when love complements who we are, can it be a source of strength instead of vulnerability.
+Only when love complements who we are can it be a source of strength instead of vulnerability.

 Overcoming infidelity requires truth, accountability, and reality.